Antisemitism in contemporary Austria

 In the beginning of 2015 there were at least three reports of antisemitic graffiti in Austria, all on memorials for the Holocaust: in the Mauthausen-Gusen concentration camp complex, on a memorial for the Jews of Hietzing and on a wall at Salzburg.
 Later that year, plaques dedicated to Jewish victims of the Holocaust were desecrated in Wiener Neustadt.
 In July that year, a pole with a Star of David flag was toppled and sprayed with a swastika at the Religions Campus in Aspern.
 The act was condemned by the Archbishop of Vienna.

 In August 2020, an immigrant (2013) from Syria was arrested in Graz for attacking Jews and defacing a synagogue with "Free Palestine" graffiti was suspected in an attack on a Catholic church, and on the LGBT community.
 It was characterized by officials as Islamist antisemitism.

+In the months following the Hamas attacks of 7 October 2023, Austria saw a fivefold rise in daily antisemitic incidents, marking the beginning of a significant escalation that would define the following years.
+This surge continued into 2024, when the Israelitische Kultusgemeinde Wien (IKG) documented 1,520 antisemitic incidents- the highest annual total since systematic monitoring began and a 32.5% increase compared to 2023.
+The trend persisted into early 2025.
+Between January and June, the IKG recorded 726 antisemitic incidents, markedly higher than pre-2023 levels but slightly below the 808 incidents registered in the first half of 2024.
+This number is still dramatically higher than before the 7 October 2023 Hamas-attacks, when 311 incidents were logged.
+The spectrum of antisemitic manifestations is wide: among the 726 cases in early 2025 were five physical assaults, eight threats, 78 instances of property damage, 203 mass-mailings, and 432 cases of insulting or harassing behavior.
+Since 2025 the IKG has refined its categorization: 80% of incidents were "Israel-related antisemitism," followed by "antisemitic othering" (53.7%) and "Shoa-denial or relativization" (44.3%).
+There were also 77 recorded cases involving incitement to terrorism or the glorification of violent acts against Jews; offenses that may be punishable under § 282a of the Austrian Penal Code.

+In response, the Austrian federal government presented an updated Nationale Strategie gegen Antisemitismus (national strategy against antisemitism in German, or 'NAS 2.0') in late 2025, aimed at expanding protection for Jewish communities, strengthening education, and addressing antisemitism in public discourse and the media.
+Political leaders publicly emphasized Austria's responsibility to counter rising Jew-hatred, with statements such as that by Foreign Minister Beate Meinl-Reisinger, who reiterated that antisemitism has "no place" in the country.

+Despite these policy efforts, incidents continue to occur: